-The Bank's Shareholders' Auditor is KPMG LLP, who has prepared the Shareholders' Auditors' Reports: Report on Financial Statements, and Report on Internal Control over Financial Reporting under Standards of the Public Company Accounting Oversight Board (United States) on page 91 of the Annual Report.
-KPMG LLP is independent of the Bank within the meaning of the Rules of Professional Conduct/Code of Ethics of various Canadian provincial institutes/ordre and the U.S. Securities Act of 1933 and the applicable rules and regulations thereunder.
+The Bank's Shareholders' Auditors is KPMG LLP, who has prepared the Shareholders' Auditors' Reports on page 91 of the 2007 Annual Report.
+KPMG LLP is independent of the Bank within the meaning of the Rules of Professional Conduct/Code of Ethics of various Canadian provincial institutes/ordre and the United States Securities Act of 1933 and the applicable rules and regulations thereunder.